Last Updated on November 25, 2020

 What criminal offenses will prevent me from obtaining my security guard license?

-Regulations set out by the Ministry of the Solicitor General, and the Private Security and Investigative Services Act, 2005 list the criminal acts which will prevent you from obtaining your security guard license.
+Regulations set out by the Ministry of the Solicitor General, and the Private Security and Investigative Services Act, 2005 list the criminal acts which will prevent you from obtaining your security guard license with a criminal record.
 There are over 80 different offences that prevent you from getting a licence, unless you receive a pardon.
 These are referred to as prescribed offences and the complete list can be found on the Ontario Ministry site.

 Some of the prescribed criminal offenses that will prevent you from becoming a security guard include: